Spring Garden Revival

 Understanding Brush Types, Invasive Species & Specialized Disposal in Milton's Glacial Till & Rocky New England Terrain

-Milton's landscape, shaped by glacial till and rocky soils, supports both native and invasive brush species.
-Common invasives include:
+Milton’s landscape, shaped by glacial till and rocky soils, supports a mix of native and invasive brush species.
+Common invasive plants include:

 • Common Buckthorn (Rhamnus cathartica) and Glossy Buckthorn (Frangula alnus)